 London Array is one of the world’s largest offshore windfarms based 20 kilometres off the Kent coast in the Outer Thames Estuary.
 It has been producing electricity since 2012 and has a peak power of 630MW and 175 turbines.

 The sheer size and make-up of the London Array wind farm brings significant challenges.
-London Array works with a large number of contractors and managing the relationships effectively and safely is mission critical.
-London Array needed a system that acted as a control room to direct work happening on site
+They work with a large number of contractors and managing the relationships effectively and safely is mission critical.
+London Array needed a system that acted as a control room to direct work happening on site.

 “In my role, I have a responsibility across vessels, turbines, and technicians.
 There are multiple teams, often performing highly specialist work and doing so in confined spaces.
 Being able to run all of this from the control room, or even remotely from home, is key.”Mike Young, Operations Manager, London Array